awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.001.md

 ## CHAPTER 1
 ### There Is No One Left
-Everyone thought Mary Lennox was the most unpleasant child ever.
-She was skinny, with a sour face and yellow hair and skin, because she'd been born in India and was always sick.
-Her father worked for the British government and was always busy, and her mother was beautiful but only cared about parties.
-She didn't want a daughter, so Mary was raised by an Ayah, who kept her out of sight.
-As Mary grew, she became a selfish and demanding child.
-Governesses never stayed long because they disliked her so much.
+When Mary Lennox arrived at Misselthwaite Manor, everyone agreed she was the most unpleasant child they’d ever seen.
+Thin face, thin body, sour expression, and yellow hair and skin, thanks to being born in India and constantly being ill.
+Her Father worked for the English Government and was always busy.
+Her Mother was a great beauty, only interested in parties.
+She didn’t want a daughter and handed Mary over to an Ayah, instructing her to keep the child out of sight.
+By six, Mary was a selfish, little tyrant, waited on hand and foot by the native servants.
+Governesses never lasted long, and Mary only learned to read because she wanted to.

-One hot morning, Mary woke up feeling angry because her Ayah wasn't there.
-The new servant looked scared and said the Ayah couldn't come.
-Mary threw a tantrum, but the servant only repeated that the Ayah was unavailable.
-The atmosphere felt strange, with missing servants and fearful faces.
+One sweltering morning, when she was about nine years old, Mary woke up in a foul mood, made worse by a strange servant at her bedside.
+"Where’s my Ayah?" she demanded.
+The woman, clearly terrified, stammered that the Ayah couldn't come.
+Mary threw a tantrum, but the woman just repeated, "Not possible."

-Later, Mary saw her mother on the veranda with a young officer.
-Her mother, always dressed in beautiful, lacy clothes, looked scared and asked the officer if things were very bad.
-He replied that they were awful and she should have gone away weeks ago.
-Just then, loud wailing came from the servants' quarters.

-Soon, Mary learned the truth: cholera had broken out, and people were dying.
+A strange atmosphere hung in the air.
+The usual routines were disrupted, servants were missing or scurrying around with frightened faces, but no one would explain anything.
+Mary was left alone.
+She wandered into the garden, pretending to make a flowerbed, her anger building.
+"Pig!
+Daughter of pigs!" she muttered, the worst insult she knew.

+Her Mother appeared on the veranda with a young officer.
+Mary stared, as always, at her beautiful mother, with her silk hair, delicate nose, laughing eyes, and clothes "full of lace."
+But today, her eyes weren’t laughing; they were scared.

+"Is it so very bad?
+Oh, is it?" she asked the officer.

+"Awfully," he replied, his voice trembling.
+"Awfully, Mrs. Lennox.
+You should’ve gone to the hills weeks ago."

+Her Mother wrung her hands.
+"I know!
+I stayed for that silly dinner party.
+What a fool!"

+A sudden, loud wailing erupted from the servants' quarters.
+Her Mother grabbed the officer’s arm, and Mary shivered.

+"What is it?" she gasped.

+"Someone has died," the officer said.
+"You didn’t say it had broken out among your servants."

+"I didn’t know!" her Mother cried, running back inside.

+That day, Mary understood the mysterious atmosphere.
+Cholera.
+People were dying like flies.
 The Ayah had died during the night.
+Panic spread.
-Panic spread, and Mary was left alone in the nursery, forgotten by everyone.

-She wandered into the dining room, ate some leftover food, and drank a glass of wine.
-The wine made her sleepy, and she fell into a deep sleep, unaware of the chaos around her.
+For two days, Mary hid in the nursery, forgotten.
+She cried, slept, and heard frightening sounds.
+Once, she found the dining room empty, a half-finished meal on the table.
+She ate some fruit and biscuits, then drank a glass of sweet wine.
+It made her drowsy, and she fell into a deep sleep, oblivious to the chaos around her.

-When Mary woke up, the house was silent.
-She wondered if the cholera was over and who would care for her now.
-She wasn't upset about her Ayah's death, as she wasn't a loving child.
-She noticed a little snake in her room.
+When she woke, the house was silent.
+She’d never known it so quiet.
+Had everyone recovered?
+Who would care for her now the Ayah was gone?
+She wasn't upset about her nurse’s death; she wasn’t an affectionate child.
+The cholera had frightened her, and she was angry that no one seemed to remember her.

+Still, no one came.
+A little snake rustled across the floor, its eyes like jewels.
+She wasn’t scared; it seemed eager to leave.

+"How queer and quiet," she said.
+"Sounds like it’s just me and the snake."

-Suddenly, she heard men's voices.
-They entered the bungalow, opening doors and looking into rooms.
-One of them said, "What desolation!
-That pretty woman!
-And the child, too, I suppose."
+Then, she heard men’s footsteps on the veranda.
+They entered the bungalow, their voices low.
+They opened doors, looking into rooms.

+"What desolation!" one said.
+"That pretty woman!
+And the child, I suppose.
+I heard there was one."

-They found Mary in the nursery.
-She was frowning because she was hungry and felt neglected.
-The officer was shocked and asked who she was.
+Mary stood in the nursery as they opened the door.
+She was frowning, hungry and feeling neglected.
+The first man, an officer she recognised, looked startled.

+"Barney!" he exclaimed.
+"A child!
+Alone!
+In this place!
+Who is she?"

-"I am Mary Lennox," she said.
-"I fell asleep when everyone had the cholera and I have only just woken up.
-Why does nobody come?"
+"I am Mary Lennox," she said stiffly, annoyed that he called her Father’s house "this place!"
+"I fell asleep during the cholera and just woke up.
+Why doesn’t anyone come?"

+"The child no one ever saw!" he said to his companion.
+"She’s been forgotten!"

+"Why?"
+Mary demanded, stamping her foot.

-The officer looked at her sadly and said, "Poor little kid!
-There is nobody left to come."
+The young man, Barney, looked at her sadly, his eyes glistening.
+"Poor little kid," he said.
+"There’s no one left to come."

-Mary discovered that her parents had died and the remaining servants had fled, forgetting about her.
-She was alone in the bungalow with the snake.
+That's how Mary discovered her parents had died, and the surviving servants had fled, forgetting her.
+She was alone in the bungalow with only a little snake for company.